nuance-communications/mix-cli/README.md

 mix-cli commands by pressing the tab key.

-Type `mix autocomplete --refresh-cache` to rebuild the autocompletion cache, which is useful when upgrading to a version of mix.cli that introduces new commands.
+Type `mix autocomplete --refresh-cache` to rebuild the autocompletion cache, which is useful when upgrading to a version of mix-cli that introduces new commands.

 Finally, type `mix autocomplete --help` to get help on using the autocomplete setup command.